 But for this post, I’ll break it down for ya real quick-like (gotta start talkin’ like a Georgia girl since we’re gonna be movin back home this summer!).
 These homemade wipes work just as good, if not better, than disposable ones because they are thicker and, therefore, have more fiber to grab the fun bits off those precious little chubby buns.

-- Your Oil of Choice (vitamin-e, sweet almond, jojoba, etc. Even olive oil works!
+- Your Oil of Choice (grape seed, sweet almond, jojoba, and olive oil.
 Check out this organic one from Amazon, with a combination of many oils).

 - Brownie Pan